 By Chris Ovens

 At Sibuya Game Reserve, we are very blessed with our prolific birdlife!
-With nearly 400 bird species calling our reserve in the Eastern Cape home, we are privileged to have all of South Africa’s Top 10 Birds visiting us here during the year.
+With nearly 400 bird species calling our reserve in the Eastern Cape home, we are privileged to have some of South Africa’s Top 10 Birds visiting us here during the year.

 After Mark Anderson, CEO of Birdlife South Africa a respected ornithologist, and passionate bird and wildlife photographer and a conservationist announced his ‘top 10 must-see birds in South Africa’ we decided we should have a list for you too.
 So here are our top 10 must see birds when visiting Sibuya Game Reserve in the Eastern Cape.